 Think baked orchard fruit pie with apples and pears.
-Now add caramelized grapefruit, some figs and a cup of chamomile tea.
+Now add caramelised grapefruit, some figs and a cup of chamomile tea.

 OAKED CHARDONNAY (shar-doh-nay)

-From Eurpean butter in your glass to a California/Australian tropical fruit sensation
+From European butter in your glass to a California/Australian tropical fruit sensation

 Oaked Chardonnays show the characteristics of a rich and full body.
 Chardonnay that hails from cooler regions in Europe move towards a more elegant and refined character of grilled nuts and a mineral notes like seashells, wet stone and metal (apparently!).
 From California and Australia, they usually have higher alcohol content, fuller body and bigger fruit flavours.
 These tend towards two varieties, based on ripeness of the Chardonnay.
 In the case of a very ripe chardonnay, the wine will take on characteristics of fruity tropical twists, hitting notes of banana, pineapple, guava, mango and figs.

 It is the oaking fermentation that displays Chardonnay's greater aroma and flavour capabilities.
 There are different forms of oaking a Chardonnay which vary from French oak barrels, to generic barrels, to oak chips and even essential oak oils poured in the wine.
 The first style produces the highest quality Chardonnay while the last process produces the poorest quality oaked Chardonnay.
 These aromatic capabilities may include vanilla, butter and coconut.
 Chardonnay has the capability of very rich textures of Oiliness, creaminess and smoothness through Malolactic fermentation.